Forrest Tucker: Hollywood

-When Lake's theatre closed for the summer in 1939, a wealthy mentor helped Tucker travel to California and try to break into film acting.
+When Lake's theater closed for the summer in 1939, a wealthy mentor helped Tucker travel to California to try to break into film acting.
 He made a successful screen test, and began auditioning for movie roles.
 In his own estimation, Tucker was in the mold of large "ugly guys" such as Wallace Beery, Ward Bond and Victor McLaglen, rather than a matinee idol.
 His debut was as a powerfully built farmer who clashes with the hero in The Westerner (1940), which starred Gary Cooper.
 Tucker stood out in a fight scene with Cooper.
 Tucker had a support role in The Great Awakening (1941) for United Artists.
 Overcoming a feeling in Hollywood that fair hair did not photograph well, he quickly attained leading man status, starring in PRC's Emergency Landing (1941).
 He signed a contract with Columbia Pictures.

 Columbia Pictures

 At Columbia Tucker had a support role in one of their Lone Wolf pictures, Counter-Espionage (1942), followed by a Boston Blackie entry, Boston Blackie Goes Hollywood (1942).
-He was borrowed by Metro-Goldwyn-Mayer for Keeper of the Flame with Tracy and Hepburn.
+He was borrowed by Metro-Goldwyn-Mayer for Keeper of the Flame with Spencer Tracy and Katharine Hepburn.

 World War II

 Like many other movie actors at the time, Tucker enlisted in the United States Army during World War II; he earned a commission as a second lieutenant.
+He served in the Signal Corps and was discharged in 1945.